Zaid-Jarrar/data-structures-and-algorithms/data_structures/stack-and-queue/README.md

     Internally, utilize 2 Stack instances to create and manage the queue enqueue method:  Inserts value into the PseudoQueue, using a first-in, first-out approach. dequeue method:  Extracts a value from the PseudoQueue, using a first-in first-out approach.

+    AnimalShelter which holds only dogs and cats.
+    The shelter operates using a first-in, first-out approach.
+    Implementing the following methods
+    enqueue method takes in one argument that inserts an animal object into the queue dequeue method takes in one optional argument that retrieves  the animal the user inputs if it exists. if it doesnt it will return the longest stayed animal